 1832: Sam Sharpe rebellion in Jamaica.

-That Britain’s anti-slavery zeal was only ever partial is evident in their continued entanglement with the slave economies in Cuba, Brazil and the southern US, long into the 19th century.
+That British capitalists' anti-slavery zeal was only ever partial is evident in their continued entanglement with the slave economies in Cuba, Brazil and the southern US, long into the 19th century.

 The emancipation process also involved compensation — but for the slave-owners and not for the enslaved.

-2. The British government borrowed £20 million to compensate slave owners, the equivalent of 40 per cent of the Treasury’s annual income or five per cent of GDP.49
+The British government borrowed £20 million to compensate slave owners, the equivalent of 40 per cent of the Treasury’s annual income or five per cent of GDP.60

 In today’s money, £20 million would amount to £2.2 billion.
-However, some historians argue the more equivalent figure is the relevant share of current GDP, which would be more than £100 billion.50
+However, some historians argue the more equivalent figure is the relevant share of current GDP, which would be more than £100 billion.61

-Tax Justice Network attempted to find further details on the ultimate creditors but were not able to trace them since the loan was bundled up with other government debts.52
+Tax Justice Network attempted to find further details on the ultimate creditors but were not able to trace them since the loan was bundled up with other government debts.63

 As well as individual owners, almost 200 merchant firms in London received compensation.
 Just under half of these were primarily West India merchants, and the rest were more diversified.